 - Radiofrequency Ablation: This treatment has a rate of 97% of success.

 - Endovenous Laser Ablation: Effective, but causes more discomfort than VenaSeal, Varithena and Radiofrequency Ablation.

 - Vein Surgery: This is the classical treatment, but the minimally-invasive procedures are safer, don’t cause any pain and are less expensive.

 Vein Treatment Clinic is one of the best varicose vein treatment centers in the country.
-There, you will find the best Harvard-graduated Phlebologists.
-These board-certified professionals offer you the best treatments on the market for varicose veins.
+There, you will find one of the best Harvard-graduated Phlebologists.
+These board-certified professionals offer you one of the best treatments on the market for varicose veins.
 Book An Appointment now and solve that dangerous illness once and for all.